-Even the faintest whisper about the unification of physics must stand up to experiment with tests, new explanations, and predictions.
-These are the ones deduced by Christoph Schiller from the strand conjecture.
+Even the faintest whisper about the unification of physics must stand up to experiment with new explanations, tests and predictions.
+The following ones were deduced by Christoph Schiller from the strand conjecture.

-Papers and preprints explaining how the parts of the prediction arise are found here.
+Papers and preprints explaining how the parts of the prediction arise are found on the research page.

-Tests with particle experiments – of parts 1 and 3:
+Tests with particle experiments – of bet parts 1 and 3:

 - Any deviation of any kind that is detected from quantum field theory, in particular from the standard model of particle physics and its Lagrangian (with massive Dirac neutrinos) – including a triple-Z or a triple photon vertex, neutrinoless double-beta decay, non-unitary scattering of W or Z bosons, non-unitary mixing matrices of quarks or leptons, or any deviation from quantum electrodynamics – implies that the prediction and the strand conjecture are wrong.